 Having A Baby As A Single Man

-Through surrogacy or a gestational carrier with the aid of egg donation, single men have the option of having a genetic child.
+Single men can have a genetic child through surrogacy or a gestational carrier with egg donation.
 In the event that you face a fertility challenge, you also have the option of selecting a sperm donor.
-As one of the best fertility clinics in Raleigh, our fertility team is here to help you find the right fertility treatment path to build your family.
+As one of the best fertility clinics in Raleigh, our fertility team is here to help you find the right fertility treatment path to building your family.

 Becoming a Dad

 Selecting a surrogate to have your child is a viable option for many single men.
-A surrogate pregnancy means that the surrogate will be the biological mother to the child.
-Surrogate pregnancies occur through advanced fertility treatments such as artificial insemination also known as IUI.
+A surrogate pregnancy means the surrogate will be the biological mother to the child.
+Surrogate pregnancies occur through advanced fertility treatments such as artificial insemination, also known as IUI.

 The journey of becoming a father starts with finding an egg donor.
-When selecting your egg donor you’ll be asked to consider a few things about the donor such as chances of a successful implantation, genetic history of the donor, age, proven fertility, height, hair and eye color, educational background and more.
+When selecting your egg donor, you’ll be asked to consider a few things about the donor, such as chances of successful implantation, genetic history of the donor, age, proven fertility, height, hair and eye color, educational background, and more.

 Egg donors are typically between the ages of 21-31.
-Each donor completes a medical questionnaire and physical exam, infectious disease and genetic testing, and undergoes psychological testing.
+Each donor completes a medical questionnaire, physical exam, infectious disease, and genetic testing and undergoes psychological testing.

 Building Your Family and Making Decisions

 Starting a family is a life-changing decision that involves making several important decisions.
-Understanding all your options, as well as identifying the right fertility treatment path for you, is an essential part of your journey to building a family.
-As you continue to chart your course, our team of experts are here to help you get all your questions answered so that you can find the right path for you to fatherhood.
+Understanding all your options and identifying the right fertility treatment path is essential to your journey to building a family.
+As you continue to chart your course, our team of experts is here to help you get all your questions answered so that you can find the right path to fatherhood.

 Schedule a convenient preconception counseling session with one of our experienced fertility doctors in Raleigh for the opportunity to speak with a fertility doctor directly.

-Atlantic Reproductive provides fertility treatment, testing and more to patients in Raleigh, Cary, Durham, Fayetteville, Chapel Hill and beyond from our office in Brier Creek.
-We also offer satellite monitoring in Wilmington and Morehead City.
+Atlantic Reproductive provides fertility treatment, testing, and more to patients in Raleigh, Cary, Durham, Fayetteville, Chapel Hill, and beyond from our office in Brier Creek.
 Contact us today to schedule a consultation.